exadel-jqm-contribution/jquery-mobile/js/widgets/README.md

 * `titleIsText: true` -- if TRUE then widget use jQuery.text() for add title, else jQuery.html();
 * `createTitle: null` -- function for render title.
 Will be describe later.
 * `enabled: true` -- this option for switch off sliding.
 After launch widget show first frame.
-* `dependent: false` -- this option for switching off reaction on mouse or touch, but API continues to work.

 #### Indicators